Wil0/CV/README.md

 I have always found easy to learn new things, I was able to immerse myself in a highly demanding English work environment six months after arriving to England.
 During the 12 weeks in Makers Academy I had the chance to push myself even further, learning completely new programmming languages in a short space of time.

+**Projects I contributed to:**

+- [*MakersBnB*](https://github.com/Wil0/makersBnB): A clone of AirBnb that allows the user to view, request and book places to spend the night when travelling.
+- [*Regexperts*](https://github.com/Wil0/regexperts): A website that allows the user to learn about regular expressions in a fun and entertainning way.

 ## Education

 #### Makers Academy.
 Web Developer bootcamp(April 2016 to June 2016)